markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 ![Active Directory Admin Fail](mi-needs-permissions-aad.png)

 An administrator of Active Directory needs to grant the Managed Instance access to read Azure AD by clicking on the Grant button shown here.
+If this is tried without the correct permission, you will get the error shown.

 ![Grant permissions](grant-permissions.png)

 Once this is done, an Active Directory user or group needs to be set as the AD admin.

-The SQL Managed Instance will now be able to authenticate managed identities against Azure AD because it  now has permissions to read the directory.
+The SQL Managed Instance will now be able to authenticate managed identities against Azure AD because it  now has permission to read the directory.

 ### Create Managed Identity for the Virtual Machine

-I'm a big advocate of infrastructure-as-code for repeatable, reliable, predictable infrastructure that is easy to recover with less hassle so will show the ARM template first.
+I'm a big advocate of *infrastructure-as-code* for repeatable, reliable, predictable infrastructure that is easy to recover with less hassle so will show the ARM template first.

 Assuming that you have an ARM template to deploy your VMs... you haven't?
 Get to it right away!
+Even better, if you want to live on the edge, have a [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) template.

 In the resources section of the ARM template for resource type `Microsoft.Compute/virtualMachines` add this section at the same level as the `"type`"